Bhathiya29/Artificial-Intelligence-Chatbot/readme.md

 **THIS IS A PYTHON CHATBOT WITH ARTIFICIAL INTELLIGENCE**

-Put your openai API key to the API KEY variable in backend.py and you can make it work
+Put your openai API key to the API KEY variable in backend.py and the application can be run